-L-Citrulline is an amino acid which gets converted by the body into L-arginine.
+L-Citrulline is an amino acid that gets converted by the body into L-arginine.
 Arginine is converted into nitric oxide, therefore increasing blood flow.

 Citrulline malate enhances creatine phosphate regeneration – meaning quicker recovery between sets.
 Research doesn’t appear to support that this happens for L-citrulline alone, so this aspect is attributed to the malic acid.

-The reason why citrulline malate is used instead of arginine supplementation is that it actually raises blood arginine levels more effectively than arginine supplementation since arginine is more poorly absorbed.
+The reason why citrulline malate is used instead of arginine supplementation is that it actually raises blood arginine levels more effectively than arginine supplementation.
+This is because arginine is more poorly absorbed.
 Taking high enough dosages of arginine to reach appropriate levels is possible, but often leads to GI distress.